nivedhrj/nivedhrj/README.md

-- 👋 Hi, I’m @nivedhrj
+- 👋 Hi, I’m Nivedh R. J.
 - 👀 I’m interested in typing programs and executing them.
 - 🌱 I’m currently learning Java Programming through IntelliJ and GitHub.
 - 💞️ I’m looking to collaborate on a project in Java named "MARK COUNTER".
-- 📫 You could reach me via: https://github.com/nivedhrj
+- 📫 You could reach me via: nivedhrj2009@gmail.com
-- 😄 Pronouns: I would like to learn more about Java.
+- 😄 Pronouns: I have a good video editing skills.
-- ⚡ Fun fact: I am learning Java Strings right now.
+- ⚡ Fun fact: I am good at writing.
 - ©️ Please note that my programs are subjected to Copyright and not to be copied unless the permission is granted.

 <!---